-It’s so exciting to be bringing home a new husky puppy!
+It’s so exciting to be getting your new husky puppy!
 You’ve made an amazing decision.
-But with all the excitement it’s really easy to forget the essentials.
-This article will be all about bringing a new husky puppy home and what you will need in preparation for their arrival.
+But with all the excitement it’s easy to forget the essentials.
+This article contains everything you need to know about bringing a new husky puppy home and preparing for their arrival.

 There’s a lot to think about when getting a new puppy and it can be easy to feel overwhelmed, especially if you don’t have much experience with dogs.
 Don’t worry!
 This article will have everything you need to know, laid out in a simple way